opencredo/kafka-connect-venafi/README.md

 # Development
 To manually install the connector:
 1. Build the JAR with `mvn package`
-2. Find the JAR in your target folder called venafi-tpp-log-connector-<version you're building>-fat.jar
+2. Find the JAR in your target folder called venafi-log-connector-<version you're building>-fat.jar
 3. Create a connect property file
 ```
 name=venafi